-Even with such experiences, the food has always been the most important element of our celebrations.
-A free-range turkey has always been important, and heirloom varieties seem to be extra juicy.
+Even with such experiences, food has always been the most important element of our celebrations.
+A free-range turkey has always been important, and heirloom varieties seem extra juicy.

 Allow 20 to 25 minutes per pound for birds up to six pounds.
 For larger birds, allow 15 to 20 minutes per pound.
 For turkeys weighing over 16 pounds, allow 13 to 15 minutes per pound.
 Bake at 350 degrees or at 325 degrees for larger birds.
 Baste the bird every 10 to 15 minutes.
 When done, a meat thermometer inserted into the inner thigh muscle — take care not to touch the bone — should register 165 degrees.
 Let the turkey rest about 15 minutes before carving.

 If you don’t want to cook an entire turkey, try this recipe of turkey breast stuffed under the skin with walnuts, apples, rosemary, sage and thyme.
 Use a seven-pound turkey breast and loosen the skin.
 Melt one stick of butter; add two chopped onions and four ribs of chopped celery.
 Chop 16 sage leaves, two tablespoons of rosemary and one tablespoon of thyme plus one and one-third cups of walnuts and two cored Granny Smith apples.
 Add eight cups of white bread cubes.
 Finally add salt and pepper, two-thirds cup of half and half and one cup of chicken broth.
 Mix well.
 Preheat the oven to 375.
 Work some stuffing between the skin and meat and mound more underneath.
 Bake 20 minutes to the pound.
 Baste with pan drippings.